FV432: History

 Wading screens and a trim vane were fitted as standard and an extension provided to elevate the exhaust pipe.
 The basic vehicle, which could be readied for wading in approximately five minutes, has a water speed of about 6 km/h when converted for swimming and was propelled by its tracks.
 Most of these vehicles have had their amphibious capability removed.

-FV432s in service with infantry battalions are equipped with a pintle-mounted L7 GPMG (if not fitted with the Peak Engineering turret).
+FV432s in service with infantry battalions are equipped with a pintle-mounted L7 GPMG if not fitted with the Peak Engineering turret.
 Vehicles with the Royal Artillery, Royal Engineers and Royal Signals were originally fitted with the L4A4 variant of the Bren light machine gun, but they now use the GPMG.
-When equipped with the GPMG, the vehicle carries 1,600 rounds of belted 7.62mm ammunition; when carrying the Bren LMG, the vehicle carried 1,400 rounds of 7.62mm ammunition (50 magazines, each holding 28 rounds).
+When equipped with the GPMG, the vehicle carries 1,600 rounds of belted 7.62mm ammunition.
+When carrying the Bren LMG, the vehicle carried 1,400 rounds of 7.62mm ammunition in 50 magazines, each holding 28 rounds.
 There are two three-barrel smoke dischargers at the front.

 The Australian Army evaluated two pre-production FV432s during 1962 and 1963, but decided to purchase M113 armoured personnel carriers instead.
 The trials undertaken in Queensland demonstrated that the M113's performance was superior to that of the FV432.

 A number of surplus vehicles were sold to the Indian Army after being withdrawn from UK service.